Eternity-LLM/Eternity-V1-generate-dataset/en_prompts.md

 - The CoT should be as detailed as possible, covering all possible cases, especially for complex questions.
 - However, for overly simple questions, such as "Hello" or "1+1", please do not generate a CoT, as these questions do not require reasoning.
 For such questions, do not reply with anything—leave it blank.
 - I only want you to generate the CoT.
 I will provide you with examples.
-- The CoT must be written in Chinese.
+- The CoT must be written in English.
 - For convenience, please do not generate any irrelevant content.

 ---